Lactic acidosis occurs when the body produces too much lactic acid and cannot metabolize it quickly enough. The condition can be a medical emergency.

 - major organ failure

-The risk for complications can be minimized by an individual keeping any underlying medical conditions stable with correct treatments.
+An individual can minimize the risk of complications by keeping any underlying medical conditions stable with correct treatments.

-Type B is linked to the use of some medications, including those for treating type 2 diabetes mellitus and HIV.
+Type B has a link to the use of some medications, including those for treating type 2 diabetes and HIV.

 Chronic alcoholism and chronic liver disease can also be causes of type B lactic acidosis.

-Other laboratory tests can also be done to determine the cause or causes of lactic acidosis, as well as to identify other potential dysfunction within the body.
+Other laboratory tests can also determine the cause or causes of lactic acidosis and identify other potential dysfunction within the body.

-Blood samples are usually from a vein but may sometimes be taken from an artery.
+Blood samples are usually from a vein but may sometimes be from an artery.

 Prevention of lactic acidosis is possible by managing its potential causes.

-Anyone with diabetes mellitus, HIV, heart failure, liver disease, or kidney problems should work with their doctor to manage their conditions and take all medications as prescribed.
+Anyone with diabetes, HIV, heart failure, liver disease, or kidney issues should work with their doctor to manage their conditions and take all medications as prescribed.

-Anyone who experiences adverse reactions to diabetes or HIV medications should tell their doctor immediately.
+A person who experiences adverse reactions to diabetes or HIV medications should inform their doctor immediately.

 Keeping hydrated, balancing resting and working out, and avoiding strenuous activity when not feeling well, can help avoid exercise-induced lactic acidosis.

-Lastly, it is important not to abuse alcohol.
-Anyone with alcohol concerns should seek help from family, friends, their doctor, a therapist, or through a rehabilitation 12-step program.
+Lastly, it is important not to misuse alcohol.
+Anyone with alcohol concerns can seek help from family, friends, their doctor, a therapist, or through a rehabilitation 12-step program.